 To baseline a network, network administrators need software Colasoft nChronos and Capsa to baseline their networks.
 Both software is used to listen to packet data of wire and generate all kinds of a report on the network.
 Further, the network administrator can copies, past and save the results from an executed ping, trace and other related commands into a text file with time and date.

 Then, the network administrator can use these text files to compare with other results, error messages and the response times from host to host.
 If there is a huge increase in response times, there may be a latency issue to address.
-The figures below illustrates the result of the ping command for the same IP address with different timings and the comparison of both.
+The figures below illustrate the result of the ping command for the same IP address with different timings and the comparison of both.

 The output resulting from network commands can give data to the network baseline.
 Commercial networks should have widespread baselines.
 Professional-grade software tools are also available for storing and maintaining baseline information.